 - Heat a large pan over medium high and add marinated shrimp with all of the sauce.
 Make sure all the shrimp are in one layer.
 Cook for 2-3 minutes on the first side, then flip the shrimp and cook another 2-3 minutes until cooked through and light pink.
 Quickly toss the coleslaw mix with the creamy cilantro sauce, and fill the tortillas with the shrimp and slaw!

-- See post for gluten-free and low carb subs
+- See post for gluten-free and low carb suggestions.

 - This recipe isn't too spicy in my opinion but I'm also Texan!
 If you want, you can cut back on the amount of chipotle chili powder.
-If you need more...well, I'm guessing you already have a favorite hot sauce.
+If you need more, I recommend adding your favorite hot sauce.